$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: Results and discussions

 \subsubsection{Non-relativistic ChEFT}

-Focusing on the lattice QCD data with $E_{\mathrm{c.m.}}\leq 5$~MeV, we show in Fig.~\ref{simultaneously_fit_nonrel} the $\Lambda_cN~^3S_1$,$^3D_1$ partial wave phase shifts and inelasticity obtained from strategy $7$ in the non-relativistic ChEFT.
+Focusing on the lattice QCD data with $E_{\mathrm{c.m.}}\leq 5$~MeV, we show in Fig.~\ref{simultaneously_fit_nonrel} (the blue bands) the $\Lambda_cN~^3S_1$,$^3D_1$ partial wave phase shifts and inelasticity obtained from strategy $7$ in the non-relativistic ChEFT.
 The corresponding $\chi^2/\mathrm{d.o.f.}$ are listed in Table~\ref{simultaneously_fit}.
 Here, we find that the non-relativistic phase shifts of $\Lambda_c N~^3S_1$ partial wave and inelasticity are in qualitative agreement with the lattice QCD data in the region fitted.
 On the other hand, the $\Lambda_cN~^3D_1$ phase shifts turn out to be positive, while the lattice QCD data are negative, though quite small.
+This is very different from the covariant case as shown in Fig.~3, where the $^3D_1$ phase shifts are negative for the energy region studied.
+According to the previous experience in the $NN$ sector~\cite{Bai:2020yml,Bai:2021uim}, the two EFTs should behave similarly in the low-energy regime, while the covariant EFT usually agrees better with the lattice QCD data than the non-relativistic EFT in the relatively high-energy regime.
+The present results are in conflict with such expectations to some extent.
+A better understanding can only be achieved once more precise lattice data with realistic uncertainties become available.

 When we extrapolate the non-relativistic results to the physical point, we find that the $\Lambda_c N$ interaction is repulsive in the $^3S_1$ partial wave within the fitting region.
 Comparing these results with those of the covariant ChEFT and the left panel in Fig.4 of Ref.~\cite{Haidenbauer:2017dua}, we again conclude that the extrapolated $\Lambda_cN~^3S_1$ interactions are not very stable, i.e., sensitive to the adopted fitting strategies.